-The Plan will proceed to a local referendum.
-Everyone on the electoral role in the Parish will be asked whether the HVNDP should be used to determine planning applications.
-If there is a majority 'Yes' vote (that is, 50% of turnout + 1), the HVNDP will be 'made' (adopted) by Kirklees Council and become part of the statutory development plan.
+A referendum on the Plan was held on 4th November 2021.
+Everyone on the electoral role in the Parish was asked whether the HVNDP should be used to determine planning applications in the Holme Valley Neighbourhood Area.
+The Plan required a majority 'Yes' vote (that is, 50% of turnout + 1), for the HVNDP to be 'made' (adopted) by Kirklees Council and the Peak District National Park Authority and become part of the statutory development plan.